Skip to content

 Working together at PSEC

-With the help of 230 staff and 150 volunteers, we provide vital social services to people on the East Coast.
-This requires talent across a diverse range of exciting roles, from our retail shops, marketing, administration, to social workers, key support workers, service managers and healthcare specialists.
+With the help of over 200 staff and 100 volunteers, we provide vital social services to people on the East Coast.
+Our team includes a wide range of roles, from retailers and marketers to administrators, social workers, support workers, service management, and healthcare specialists.

-Working for PSEC brings a rewarding career full of variety and new challenges.
-We need people with empathy, patience and a love of working with people.
-Some roles require no previous experience, while for others training and experience in the health sector is needed.
+Working for PSEC offers a rewarding career with variety and new challenges.
+We need people who are empathetic, patient, and who love working with people.
+You don’t need previous experience for some roles but for other roles you will need training and experience in the health sector.

 Join us